ryantd42/NY-Legislative-Git/2023/S1137A-2023/bill.md

   ___________

  Introduced by Sens.
-SANDERS, LIU, MANNION, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Banks
+SANDERS, LIU, MANNION, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Banks -- recommitted  to  the Committee on Banks in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee

  AN  ACT  to  amend the banking law, in relation to including information concerning repayment of outstanding loans in  the  standard  financial aid award letter

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: